CSimmonCS/JavaScript30/README.md

 This is the repository for my JavaScript#30 challenge to hone my skills in JavaScript.

----Days with '***' are projects that I found enjoyable && a good show of javascript prowess
+---Days with '***' are projects that I found enjoyable && a good show of JavaScript prowess

 Day 1 - Drumkit